Nav33dCodes/file-management-system/README.md

 ## How to use

 1. Run the executable.
-2. Enter the number for the feature you want to use.
+2. Choose an option from the numbered main menu.
-3. Provide the requested file or directory path.
-Use `.` for the current directory.
+3. Enter the requested file or directory path.
+Use `.` as the directory path to work in the current folder.

-> **Warning:** Some features can overwrite, move, or delete files.
-Test with copies of important files first.
+4. Follow the on-screen prompts; press Enter after an operation to return to the menu.

+> **Caution:** Creating a file, copying a file, generating a CV, and using XOR with an existing destination path can overwrite its contents.
+Move and delete are also irreversible in this application.
+Use copies of important files while testing.

 ## Project structure